 Therefore, atomic force microscopy (AFM) visualization was primarily performed for the identification and presence of nanoparticles that are detected and measured by dynamic light scattering, particularly below the CAC.
-The AFM cross-section analyzes (middle parts of Fig. 8), along the lines of the corresponding topographic 2D height image of the surface layer of nanoparticles on mica support (left part of Fig. 8) show that the nanoparticles heights lie in the range from about 1 nm to about 2 nm.
-On the other hand, the lateral half-widths between 35 nm and 50 nm, indicates the association of the individual nanoparticles.
-Since the nanoparticles have not observed in the "blank" samples (0.25TPAOH:20H2O - 0.694 M solution of TPAOH; see AFM images and the corresponding section analyzes in Fig. S9 in SI-6), it is evident that AFM height images (right part of Fig. 8) confirm the presence of nanoparticles that have a relative narrow height distribution ranging from 1 to 2 nm.
-This finding is consistent with the results of other experiments, i.e., that silica nanoparticles, having the average size, $D{av(\geq 1nm)} \approx 1.2$ nm (see Fig. 7 as well as Fig. S8 and Table S6 in SI-5) form below the CAC.^{21,22,24,53} Here must be noted that in all the presented images (Figs. 8 and 10), having the area of 500 nm \times 500 nm, the surface-height differentiation, detected by AFM tip is order of magnitude of Å. Since the AFM height and lateral resolution is under 1 nm, and the curvature radius of the sharp AFM probe is below 8 nm, it could be used to characterize the small difference of the surface morphology and the dimensions of aggregates.
-Thus, the AFM analysis undoubtedly show that a short-time ($t_s = 3$ h) rt stirring of the IM-HmRMs, results in the formation of silica nanoparticles below the CAC (x < 0.25) (Figs. 8Aa and 8Ba,) and that the size of the nanoparticles formed at $t_s \ge 3$ h does not change during prolonged ($t_a = 21$ h) rt aging under static conditions.
+The AFM images were made for the selected IM-HmRMs, prepared at room temperature and then stirred at the same temperature for $t_A = t_s$ = 3 h and additionally aged for t_a = 21 h under static conditions.
+Fig. 8 shows that a single deposition of colloidal suspensions of nanoparticles on the mica surface (see Experimental methods) is sufficient for their identification even at concentrations of nanoparticles below the CAC.
+The AFM cross-section analyzes (middle parts of Fig. 8), along the lines of the corresponding topographic 2D height image of the surface layer of nanoparticles on mica support (left part of Fig. 8) show that, in spite of the lateral half-widths between 35 nm and 50 nm, which indicates the association of the individual nanoparticles, the nanoparticles heights lie in the range from about 1 nm to about 2 nm.
+The AFM height images (right part of Fig. 8) confirm the presence of nanoparticles that have a relative narrow height distribution ranging from 1 to 2 nm, which is consistent with the results of other experiments, i.e., that silica nanoparticles, having the average size, $D{\text{av}(\geq 1\text{nm})} \approx 1.2 \text{ nm}$ (see Fig. 7 as well as Fig. S8 and Table S6 in SI-5) form below the CAC (x < 0.25).
+21, 22, 24, 53 Thus, the AFM analysis undoubtedly show that a short-time ($t_A = t_s = 3$ h) rt stirring (aging) of the HmRMs, having the starting chemical compositions: xTEOS:0.25TPAOH:20H2O, results in the formation of silica nanoparticles below the CAC (x < 0.25) (Figs. 8Aa and 8Ba,) and that the size of the nanoparticles formed at $t_A = t_s \ge 3$ h does not change during prolonged ($t_a = 21$ h) rt aging under static conditions.
 (Figs. 8Ab and 8Bb).
-In fact, taking into consideration existence of relatively large fraction of electrically neutral Si(OH)4 monomers below the CAC $(10 - 20 \% \text{ of the } [SiO_2]{x,tot}$, as was estimated from the data in Table 1 and Fig. 4) and their role in the formation of silica nanoparticles,^{20, 22, 51, 55, 58-61} the formation of silica nanoparticles below the CAC is rather necessity than the rarely expected event.
+In fact, taking into consideration existence of relatively large fraction of electrically neutral Si(OH)4 monomers below the CAC (10 - 20 % of the [SiO2]{x,tot}, as was estimated from the data in Table 1 and Fig. 4) and their role in the formation of silica nanoparticles, ^{20, 22, 51, 55, 58-61} the formation of silica nanoparticles below the CAC is rather necessity than the rarely expected event.